Two Nashville churches, wrecked by tornadoes years apart, lean on each other in storms' wake

 Asked how he got injured, Presley said, “I really don't know because when the storm came through it got so black.
 It just got dark.
 And all the lights went out.
 Everything got to shaking and stuff got to falling.”

-Several of the injured were taken to the hospital.
-On Monday, Presley said they were still making calls to track everyone down and make sure they are all OK.
+Once the storm passed, Higgins said she could hear injured people calling out, “‘I’m here.
+I’m here,’ or ‘Help me.
+Help me.’”
+The pastor and deacon were calling back, “‘Are you in there?’” she said.
+“They were picking up boards and stuff.
+They were getting us out.”

+“Our church is a family church, a helping church.
+They will do anything to help anybody,” Higgins said.

-Timothy Turner, who was catering the pastor’s gathering, had just driven away from it to go pick up some more chicken when the twister whipped through.
+Timothy Turner, who was catering the banquet, had just driven away from it to go pick up some more chicken when the twister whipped through.
 Several of his family members and his employees survived the direct hit from inside.

 Looking at the destruction Monday, he said he couldn’t believe anyone made it out alive, let alone everyone.